 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

-In 2021, in response to increasing antisocial behaviour and crime, Creating Communities worked alongside Newman Womens Shelter (NWS), WA Police and the Newman Feedback Group to collaborate in new ways to keep young Martu people safe.
+In 2021, in response to increasing antisocial behaviour and crime, Creating Communities worked alongside Newman Women’s Shelter (NWS), KJ, WA Police, BHP and the Newman Feedback Group to collaborate in new ways to keep young Martu people safe.

 The community had experienced a recent increase in anti-social behaviour and crime and were seeking a community-led approach to support young people who were street present due to complex issues stemming from barriers in housing, health and education.